 4.6 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.

 5. What to do if we cannot resolve your complaint

 5.1 We have eight weeks to consider your complaint.
-If we have not resolved it within this time you may be able to complain to the Legal Ombudsman.
+If we have not resolved it within this time you may be able to have the complaint independently looked at by the Legal Ombudsman.
+The Legal Ombudsman investigates complaints about service issues with lawyers.
 This applies if you are an individual, a business with fewer than 10 employees and turnover or assets not exceeding a certain threshold, a charity or trust with a net income of less than £1m, or if you fall within certain other categories (you can find out more from the Legal Ombudsman).
 The Legal Ombudsman will look at your complaint independently and it will not affect how we handle your matter.

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

 If you are a client and we have made a contract with you by electronic means you may be entitled to use an EU online dispute resolution service to assist with any contractual dispute you may have with us.
 This service can be found at http://ec.europa.eu/odr.
 Our email address is Alison@barnesclarkfamily.law.

 If you have any concerns about material which appears on our site, please contact Alison@barnesclarkfamily.law.